-Included in loans are loans due from directors, executive officers and other related parties of \$0.2 million and \$0, at December 31, 2023 and December, and 2022, respectively.
+Included in loans are loans due from directors, executive officers and other related parties of \$2.6 million and \$0.2 million, at December 31, 2024 and December, and 2023, respectively.
 These loans are made on the same terms, including interest rates and collateral, as those prevailing at the time for comparable loans with unrelated borrowers.
 The Board of Directors approves loans to directors, executive officers and other related parties to confirm that collateral requirements, terms and rates are comparable to other borrowers and are in compliance with underwriting policies.
-The following presents the activity in amount due from directors and other related parties for the years ended December 31, 2023 and 2022.
+The following presents the activity in amount due from directors and other related parties for the years ended December 31, 2024 and 2023.

-Decem ber 31,
+Decem iber 31, ,

-(dollars in thousands) 2023 2022
+(dollars in thousands) 2024 2023

-Ф Ф
+Balance at beginning of year \$ 150 \$

-Balance at beginning of year \$ \$
+Additions 2,600 150

-Additions 150 1,078
+Repayments (29)

-Repayments (1,078)
+Reduction due to retirement (150)

-Balance at end of year \$ 150 \$
+Balance at end of year \$ 2,571 \$ 150